aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_coefficient-procedures-and-functions/gmp_coefficient_setraw.rst

 .. note::

-    -  Normally a coefficient with a value of 0 (zero) will be skipped by this procedure unless *changeZero* is set to 1 for the corresponding (row, column) combination.
+    -  A coefficient with a value of 0 (zero) will be skipped by this procedure unless *changeZero* is set to 1 for the corresponding (row, column) combination.

-    -  This procedure cannot be used if the column refers to the objective variable.
+    -  This procedure cannot be used if one of the columns refers to the objective variable.

     -  In case the generated mathematical program is nonlinear, this